fengsp/plan/docs/job_definition.rst

 Job Definition
 ==============

 This part shows you how to define a cron job in Plan.
-One job takes following parameters ``task``, ``every``, ``at``, ``path``, ``environment`` and ``output``, you can have a look at :class:`~plan.Job` for more details.
+One job takes the following parameters ``task``, ``every``, ``at``, ``path``, ``environment`` and ``output``, you can have a look at :class:`~plan.Job` for more details.
 Here is one example::